Sharp, The Explorers (Grade 2) For String Orchestra

 Keith Sharp completed his Bachelor of Music degree in 1984 before accepting the position of string educator in the Gap region of Brisbane, Australia, where he continues to teach.
 In 1995, Keith completed a postgraduate diploma in education.
 Throughout his teaching career, Keith has produced award-winning string programs and ensembles while pursuing his passion for composition.
 His exquisitely crafted and imaginative works are highly popular throughout Australia and have recently been discovered by teachers in the United States, Great Britain, and Germany.
 Keith maintains an active schedule as a clinician, guest conductor, and guest lecturer.

-Keith Sharp is a string educator who earned his Bachelor of Music in 1984.
-He still teaches in the Gap region of Brisbane, Australia.
-Keith is also a composer whose works are famous in Australia and gaining recognition worldwide.
-He is actively involved as a clinician, guest conductor, and guest lecturer.
+Keith Sharp is a notable string educator from Brisbane, Australia.
+He holds a Bachelor of Music degree and a postgraduate diploma in education.
+Keith is an award-winning composer whose works are famous in Australia and have gained recognition internationally.
+He is also an active clinician, guest conductor, and lecturer.

 "A Little Summer Suite for String Orchestra" by Keith Sharp features three unique parts.
 "Sun Bleached" is bright and cheerful, "Rain Come Down: A Prayer" is peaceful, and "Downpour!" is fast-paced and exciting.
 Perfect for grade 1 level musicians.